rednafi/rednafi.com/content/python/no_hijack_root_logger.md

 > _It is strongly advised that you do not log to the root logger in your library.
 Instead,
 > use a logger with a unique and easily identifiable name, such as the **name** for your
-> library’s top-level package or module.
+> library's top-level package or module.
 Logging to the root logger will make it difficult
 > or impossible for the application developer to configure the logging verbosity or handlers
 > of your library as they wish._

 Solving this is quite straightforward.
 Avoid using the root logger in your library code.
 Instead, instantiate your own logger instance and configure it with your heart's content.
-This way, your users get to keep using the root logger as they like, and they can also tap into the library’s log messages whenever they need to.
+This way, your users get to keep using the root logger as they like, and they can also tap into the library's log messages whenever they need to.

 Here's how to achieve that in the library: